 The Department for Education reinforced the need 'to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of Democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.'
 The Government set out its definition of British Values in the 2011 Prevent Strategy and these values were reiterated in 2014.
 At St Matthew’s C of E School these values are reinforced, regularly, in the following ways:

 Children have many opportunities for their voices to be heard.
 All children can contribute by placing ideas in the school 'Ask It Basket’.
-We have an active school council called the ‘Dream Team’ who meets regularly, they organise events and support many charities making decisions and planning activities independently.
+We have an active school council called the ‘Dream Team’ who meets, regularly.
+The Dream Team organise events and support many charities, making decisions and planning activities, independently.
 School council members are voted in by their peers in our elections.
 Council meetings are recorded and the school council feedback to the rest of the school in a whole school assembly.
-Pupils also apply for roles and responsibilities in school such as shed manager and first aiders; they have to write letters of application, they have interviews done by the school council, and they also have appraisals.
+Pupils also apply for roles and responsibilities in school such as shed manager and first aiders.
+The children have to write letters of application, they have interviews conducted by the school council, and they also have appraisals.
 We have an enterprise team who organise events to raise money for specific things they think school needs.

-Within school pupils are actively encouraged to make choices knowing they are in a safe and supportive environment.
-As a school we educate and provide boundaries for young pupils to make choices safely.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely eg. Through E-Safety and PSHE lessons.
-We have weekly ‘Forest School’ where children are given the opportunity to make decisions, make choices ensuring their own safety.
+Within school, pupils are actively encouraged to make choices knowing they are in a safe and supportive environment.
+As a school, we educate and provide boundaries for young pupils to make choices, safely.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example, through E-Safety and PSHE lessons.
+We have weekly ‘Forest School’ where children are given the opportunity to make decisions and make choices ensuring their own safety.